techloverhd/chipssight/README.md

 # *ChipsSight*

 *ChipsSight* is an open-source CHIPS blockchain explorer with complete REST and websocket APIs ported from [insight](https://github.com/bitpay/insight) by [SHossain](https://github.com/himu007).
 ChipsSight runs in NodeJS, uses AngularJS for the front-end and LevelDB for storage.

 ## Prerequisites

-* **git** - Required for cloning the repos.
+* **OS** - Debian/Ubuntu based OS in a VM/Server/Desktop (please don't use containers unless you know what you are doing).

-* **CHIPS daemon** - Compile from [source](https://github.com/jl777/chips3) and sync fully.
+* **CHIPS daemon** - Compile from [source](https://github.com/jl777/chips3) and sync fully (you can also use [bootstrap](https://eu.bootstrap.dexstats.info/CHIPS-bootstrap.tar.gz)).

 * **chips.conf** - Paste the following inside `chips.conf` file:
 ```